pferdalburakcinar/100DaysOfSwift/README.md

 day 2 : I completed day 3 and 4 reading parts.
 I memorized my information about loops and conditions.
 I did not learn much thing from this day

-day 5 : I had bad times.
-Because of that i had to break 2 days.
-To complete my challange i completed until the 15th days.
+day 3 : I completed until the 15th days.
 I learned protocols and extensions.
 I have trouble with closures but while i was making a project, i will understand closure and use it.
 I already know optinals.
+I know programming.
+Because of that i completed 12 lessons in one day